murdinc/isosceles/README.md

 [![Build Status](https://travis-ci.org/murdinc/isosceles.svg)](https://travis-ci.org/murdinc/isosceles)

 ## Intro
 **isosceles** is a tool built out of a desire to work locally in an environment set up for remote development.
+It's basically a wrapper for rsync that watches for file changes.

 To set up projects, add an .isosceles file to your user folder on OS X. An example is located in the example_config.isosceles file in this repo and at the end of the README.